211 Would You Rather Questions [Funny, Hard & Weird]

 6. Would you rather wake up with a full phone battery or a perfectly clean room?

 7. Would you rather always know the right thing to wear or the right thing to say?
-LearnClash split: 38/62 right thing to say.
-Style lost hard once the room imagined awkward conversations.
+Knowing what to say runs away with it.
+The moment the room pictures an awkward conversation, style loses badly.

 8. Would you rather never lose your keys or never forget a password?